littleboycoding/marked/README.md

 - More attractive UI/UX ?
 - Add documentaion

-This project was created for learning purpose, Source code is free to use for any purposes
+This project was created for learning purposes, Source code is free to use for any purposes